adaapp/sqa-nov-2021-team5/README.md

 2. Create multiple files instead of writing a big file - componentization of code.
 3. Place all of our CSS files in one common folder.
 4. Avoid Inline CSS as and when possible.
-5. Use `linter` to make our code easier to follow.
-6. Review our code before creating a pull request.
+5. Review our code before creating a pull request.
-7. Split our code into multiple smaller functions.
+6. Split our code into multiple smaller functions.
 Each with a single repsonsibility.
-8. Create many utility files that help us remove duplicate code from multiple files.
+7. Create many utility files that help us remove duplicate code from multiple files.
-9. Seperate all the service calls into a seperate file.
+8. Seperate all the service calls into a seperate file.
-10. Thoroughly format each line of code which `prettier` can help us with.
+9. Thoroughly format each line of code which `prettier` can help us with.

 ## Definiton of Done